FAQs About Rhytidectomy (Facelift)

 What will I need before surgery?

-You may be asked to obtain a medical evaluation by your family physician to ensure that you are in the best possible shape for surgery.
+You may be asked to obtain a medical evaluation by your family physician to

 Type of Anesthesia: